 Games require rules.
 Even Calvinball has a few (You can't play it the same way twice, you must wear a mask, and you are not allowed to question the masks).
 Most of the rules are simple, especially in simple games, like tag.
-But then, there's That One Rule
+But then, there's That One Rule.

 It's the one exception, it's complicated, it can get most people arguing over how long players can stay on base without getting tagged.

 Whether these rules are caused by an Obvious Rule Patch or just a bad design decision, most players (or fans, in the case of sports) learning the game will wind up confused by this rule.
 Particularly spectacular examples will confuse (and be hated by) advanced players.

 The point here is that this is a case where most of the rules are very easy to understand except for a rule, or a few rules, that are glaringly complicated.

 - Except for the "ko rule" which is designed to prevent repeating positions.
-In the simplest form it just disallows one specific position which is sufficient for 99.9% of all games.
+In the simplest form, it just disallows one specific position which is sufficient for 99.9% of all games.
 The Ing Ko Rule resolves the other .1%, at the expense of pages and pages of explication.

 - Some of the mechanics of Magic: The Gathering are like this.

-- A few old-school cards have very complex rulings because they were made before making sure that there was no room for interpretation became one of the game's priorities; see for example Ice Cauldron or Word of Command.
+- A few old-school cards have very complex rulings because they were made before making sure that there was no room for interpretation became one of the game's priorities.
+See for example Ice Cauldron or Word of Command.
 However, the absolute worst part of the rules is what happens when there are multiple persistent abilities that affect what a card can do, epitomized by the interaction between Humility and Opalescence.
 Witness the block of rule clarification on the interaction between those two cards specifically, as well as how many times those rulings have changed.

 - The fine print on spell/trap/effect monster cards can also lead to some unusual circumstances and headaches.
 Legendary Fisherman on the Field while "Umi" is active?
 If no other monsters are on the field, opponent can attack your life points directly.
 Trap Card negating the effects of all monsters on the field?
 Monsters can still be special-summoned by their own effect, ignoring any change to ATK and DEF as a resultnote .
 Both of these are official rulings.
 Also, flip effects of monsters ONLY activate after damage calculation.
 A face-down defense-position monster that is attacked is NOT flip-summoned, it is merely "flipped".
 A handful of cards have the exact text "When this card is flip summoned..."

-- Star Wars Customizable Card Game: Attrition.
-For a vastly simplified explanation, at the end of most larger battles, both sides are assessed a penalty, in addition to the penalty paid for losing a battle, which can only be paid by discarding combatants (as opposed to discarding from one's hand or deck), which counts simultaneously toward the penalties paid by the loser; this penalty or its remainder is often waived if the characters remaining have sufficient Plot Armor, but how much plot armor is needed depends on the whole penalty, regardless of how many has to be paid by Red Shirts, and the loser's penalty remains if it's not paid by the time remaining attrition is waived, and can, if the player wishes, be paid by discarding these characters.
+- Star Wars Customizable Card Game: "Attrition".
+For a vastly simplified explanation, at the end of most larger battles, both sides are assessed a penalty, in addition to the penalty paid for losing a battle, which can only be paid by discarding combatants (as opposed to discarding from one's hand or deck), which counts simultaneously toward the penalties paid by the loser.
+This penalty or its remainder is often waived if the characters remaining have sufficient Plot Armor, but how much plot armor is needed depends on the whole penalty, regardless of how much has to be paid by Red Shirts, and the loser's penalty remains if it's not paid by the time remaining attrition is waived, and can, if the player wishes, be paid by discarding these characters.
 Even in a game notorious for Loads and Loads of Rules, the complications that would crop up around this one in particular are legendary.

 - Subduing dragons in early editions required the GM to recalculate what percentage of the dragon's HP you had burned through with non-lethal damage and then make percentile rolls.
 Worse, it basically amounted to giving a rampaging, roaring engine of death a blanket party and hoping it decided to cry.

 - The 3rd edition of Nobilis introduced a system for resolving non-miraculous actions by mortals that is a bit confusing because it focuses not on immediate success or failure but the effect that taking such an action has on your life. (e.g. Achieving long-running goals, impressing people, making your life better, doing "the right thing" etc.) Handling task resolution at this level is hard to wrap your head around, but it's mitigated by the fact that most mortals don't have the "oomph" to regularly get really high on the scale.
 Normally.
 However, Nobles can do so trivially with Aspect miracles, and the "Shine" trait gives an extra push up the chart for mortals doing something a Noble tells them to do.

-- Draws are exceedingly rare in Shogi, Japanese chess.
+- Draws are exceedingly rare in Shōgi, Japanese chess.
 However, they can occur under the right circumstances where both players are able to surround their king with promoted pieces.
 In this case, the winner is decided by counting all of the pieces owned by each side, with a point value for each (5 points each for bishop and rook, one point for all others).
 If both players have at least 24 points, it is a draw.
 If not, the player with more points wins.

-- Bridge - In tournament and club play, there are procedures for dealing with a board that cannot be scored for any reason at one or more tables.
+- In tournament and club play, there are procedures for dealing with a board that cannot be scored for any reason at one or more tables.
 These are mathematically complex, and can result in a pair not involved having its score reduced - for example, a pair that might otherwise have gotten 10 out of 10 on that board will now get only 9.9.
 This is disliked both by new players (who don't understand the calculations involved) and by experts (for whom that small adjustment can have an impact on their placement).

 - The scoring procedures for a fouled board (where cards got moved between hands somehow, so that not everyone played exactly the same hand) are even more complicated; fortunately, this comes up very rarely.